jcarterlab/Anchorman/Anchorman.md

 ### **6) Filter Timelines:**

 The timelines text data are filtered to only include those mentioning the two political parties and popular politicians.
-Democrat and progressives are combined onto a Democrats index, while Republican and GOP are combined onto a Republicans index.
+“Democrat” and “progressives” are combined into a Democrats index, while “Republican” and “GOP” are combined into a Republicans index.

 —EXAMPLE CODE SNIPET—